 and an Australia Award in 2013 from the federal

-Philosophy in Schools Associations
+Philosophy in Schools Association and he has completed

-He has been instrumental in the successful
+Matthew has been instrumental in the

-introduction and growth of various popular initiatives
+successful introduction and growth of various

-to promote Philosophy and Ethics for Senior students
+popular initiatives to promote Philosophy and

-he was awarded the Outstanding Professional Service
+the Outstanding Professional Service

-Award from the Professional Teaching Council of
+Award from the Professional Teaching Council of Western

 About the Speaker